Project-Based-Learning-IT/pairup/README.md

  To exit virtual environment use `deactivate`
  <br>
  Formatter -
- 1. Open pyton file and press `ctrl+shift+p` to bring up command pallet and search format format
+ 1. Open pyton file and press `ctrl+shift+p` to bring up command pallet and search format
  2. Click format document with and install python formatter when prompted by Vscode
- 3. Repeat step 1 and choose default formatter to installed one
+ 3. Repeat step 1 to search and choose default formatter to installed one
  4. Also turn on format on save from VScode settings